 Perhaps you are one of the 58% who want to read the Bible more.

 How about making a New Year's resolution to do so?

 Carve out a certain amount of time a day and begin.

 Bible reading.
 It is life-changing.
 It really is.

 You are a Christian?

-How about read the book of your faith starting in 2018.
+Read the book of your faith starting today.